 \subsection{What is a point spread function?}

 As its name indicates, a PSF describes how the light from a point source is spread over an imaging device.
 To quote a classical text, \citet{1987PASP...99..191S} defined PSF as ``the two-dimensional brightness distribution produced in the detector by the image of an unresolved source, such as a star.''
-Mathematically, a monochromatic PSF is usually formulated as a normalized function $({\mathbb R}^2, {\mathbb R}^2) \mapsto {\mathbb R}^+$: $G ({\boldsymbol s}; {\boldsymbol r})$, where ${\boldsymbol r}$ is the position of the point source, and ${\boldsymbol s}$ is the relative position of the point on the imaging device.\footnote{In {\sc Imcom} papers, the relative position is more explicitly written as ${\boldsymbol r} - {\boldsymbol s}$ or ${\boldsymbol r} - {\boldsymbol r}'$.
+Mathematically, a monochromatic PSF is usually formulated as a normalized function $({\mathbb R}^2, {\mathbb R}^2) \mapsto {\mathbb R}^+$:\footnote{${\mathbb R}$ denotes the set of real numbers, ${\mathbb R}^2$ denotes the set of $2$-tuples of real numbers (e.g., coordinates of points on a 2D Euclidean plane), and ${\mathbb R}^+$ denotes the set of non-negative real numbers.} $G ({\boldsymbol s}; {\boldsymbol r})$, where ${\boldsymbol r}$ is the position of the point source, and ${\boldsymbol s}$ is the relative position of the point on the imaging device.\footnote{In {\sc Imcom} papers, the relative position is more explicitly written as ${\boldsymbol r} - {\boldsymbol s}$ or ${\boldsymbol r} - {\boldsymbol r}'$.
 The physical meaning of $G$ is the same.} If the spatial variation of the PSF can be ignored, the function can be simplified to ${\mathbb R}^2 \mapsto {\mathbb R}^+$: $G ({\boldsymbol s})$.
 For a given optical system, the function $G$ also depends on the spectral energy distribution of the source.
 For simplicity, I only consider monochromatic PSFs in this work; handling of chromaticity is discussed in Section~\ref{ss:tech}.